Find Trade Colleges

 43% Racial-Ethnic Minorities*

 Texas A & M University - Central Texas is the 18th most popular school in the nation for students seeking a bachelor's degree in airline/commercial/professional pilot and flight crew.
-Roughly 2,300 attend the school each year.
+Roughly 2,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,593 per year, while in-state graduate students, on average, pay $5,558 per year.
-During the 2020-2021 academic year, 7 people received their bachelor's degree in airline/commercial/professional pilot and flight crew from Texas A & M University - Central Texas.
+For the 2021-2022 academic year, 7 bachelor's degrees were handed out to airline/commercial/professional pilot and flight crew majors at Texas A & M University - Central Texas.
 Around 43% of these students were from an underrepresented racial-ethnic group, and 14% were women.

 #19